abhiwand/atk/doc/source/ad_inst_IA.rst

 Sample output with notes::

     #if the default is correct hit enter
-    What port is Cloudera manager listening on? defaults to '7180' if nothing is entered:
+    What port is Cloudera Manager listening on? defaults to '7180' if nothing is entered:
-    What is the Cloudera manager username? defaults to 'admin' if nothing is entered:
+    What is the Cloudera Manager username? defaults to 'admin' if nothing is entered:
-    What is the Cloudera manager password? defaults to 'admin' if nothing is entered:
+    What is the Cloudera Manager password? defaults to 'admin' if nothing is entered:

     #if your cloudera manager instance only manages a single cluster this prompt will not come up
     1: Cluster Name: cluster 1            Version: CDH5